MSRConnections/Azure-training-course/Content/Image Processing/Azure Image Processing HOL.md

 <a name="Exercise4"></a>
 ## Exercise 7: Preprocess the data ##

 No dataset is perfect.
-Most require some amount of preparation or *cleaning* before they can be used to train a model.
+Most require some amount of preparation before they can be used to train a model.
+In this particular instance we are missing the class labels which are present in a different file.
+To add this file, click on the green "+" sign at the bottom left of Azure ML Studio and upload the all.csv file from the \Resources folder of this lab.
+Once uploaded the csv file will appear under Saved Datasets -> My Datasets

 1. At the top of the modules palette, type "join" (without quotation marks) into the search box to find the **Join Data** module.
 Drag the module over to the experiment canvas and connect it to the output port of the Import Images and all.csv datasets by dragging an arrow downward from the output port.
 Join the data on filename (Import Images) and Image Name (all.csv).
 This will ensure that you combined the class labels in the same file as the extracted features.